pngtoolskit.org

 FAQ

-Yes — the file picker accepts any image type the browser can decode (JPG, WebP, GIF, BMP).
-The output is always JPG.
+Yes — the picker accepts JPG, WebP, GIF, BMP, SVG.
+Output is always JPG.